-Select: Mount Point as “/” from drop down.
+Select Mount Point as “/” from the drop down.

 If you want to create a swap partition, reduce the size of your swap partition and put it in the size text box.
-500MB to 1GB should be fine for a swap parition.
+500MB to 1GB should be fine for a swap partition.

 If you want to create a swap partition, select the unused spaces (usually shown as ‘unknown’ and click change.